-The Project Appraisal and Management Division (PAMD) undertakes the appraisal of public-funded projects and schemes costing Rs 500 crore and above in consultation with the subject Divisions of NITI Aayog before they are considered for recommendation/decision by the Public Investment Board or Expenditure Finance Committee (depending on the nature of the project and its cost).
+The Project Appraisal and Management Division (PAMD) undertakes the appraisal of public-funded projects and schemes costing Rs 500 crore and above in consultation with the subject divisions of NITI Aayog.
+This is done before they are considered for recommendation/decision by the Public Investment Board or Expenditure Finance Committee (depending on the nature of the project and its cost).

-The PAMD also appraises proposals of the Ministry of Railways costing Rs 500 crore and above, to be considered by the Expanded Board of Railways (EBR).
-PAMD also appraises Revised Cost Estimate (RCE) proposals to analyse the factors attributed to cost and time overruns and their impact on viability.
+PAMD appraises proposals of the Ministry of Railways costing Rs 500 crore and above, to be considered by the Expanded Board of Railways (EBR).
+PAMD also appraises Revised Cost Estimate (RCE) proposals to analyze the factors attributed to cost and time overruns and their impact on viability.

-- Assist Central Ministries in establishing proper procedures for the preparation of reports of projects and programmes.
+Assist Central Ministries to establish proper procedures for the preparation of reports of projects and programmes.

 PAMD actively engages with various Departments, State Governments, and statutory bodies.

 - Line Ministries